IntersectMBO/plutus/plutus-metatheory/src/Cost.lagda.md

 We need a map from `ExBudgetCategory` into `ExBudget`.
-It's not the most efficient, but the simplest thing to do is to transform `ExBudgetCategory` into a string, ans use that as keys.
+It's not the most efficient, but the simplest thing to do is to transform `ExBudgetCategory` into a string, and use that as keys.

 ```
 mkKeyFromExBudgetCategory : ExBudgetCategory → String